- What Is an Agile Sprint?

 - Agile Sprints Are Here to Stay

 Briefly stated, agile practices work by using self-organizing, cross-functional teams that collaborate with customers or end users of the product.
-It’s iterative, willing to pivot as needed, and adaptive in its planning.
+Agile differs from waterfall because it’s iterative, willing to pivot as needed, and adaptive in its planning.
 Agile, like the name suggests, is flexible, open to change and is continuously seeking ways to improve.

 What Is an Agile Sprint?